 We added a warm brass chandelier overhead to create more ambience and add much needed light at night.
 These light fixtures feature clean lines but add a traditional feel.

 We added the coordinating sconces in the hallway, and it’s open to the space so it’s a pretty connection.

 Downstairs, we built a reading nook under the open staircase that turned it into the coziest spot with this stunning nautical inspired wall sconce.

 Since the lake cottage is a gathering place we share with family and friends, I wanted to incorporate plenty of seating.

-A standard size slipcovered sofa and 4* slipcovered chairs (both from IKEA) offer comfortable seating for up to 8 with the ability to easily clean when needed.
-I accessorized them with pillows available in the shop.
+A standard size slipcovered sofa and white slipcovered chairs (both from IKEA) offer comfortable seating for up to eight, with the ability to easily clean when needed.